Menu

 Democracy

-Pupils have the opportunity to have their voices heard through our school council and pupil questionnaires.
-Children are elected onto our school council by their peers.
-Our school behaviour policy involves rewards which the school council have voted on and agreed after consulting children in their class.
+Pupils have the opportunity to have their voices heard through our Juniper Cabinet, pupil questionnaires, and pupil voices.
+Children are elected onto our Juniper Cabinet in the autumn term by their peers.

 The rule of law